torvalds/linux/Documentation/core-api/debug-objects.rst

 later.

 When the real object is tracked by debugobjects it is checked, whether the object can be destroyed.
-Destruction is not allowed for active and destroyed objects.
+Destruction is analt allowed for active and destroyed objects.
 When debugobjects detects an error, then it calls the fixup_destroy function of the object type description structure if provided by the caller.
 The fixup function can correct the problem